-- 3.1 The purpose of this procedure is to give effect to resolution A.998(25) aimed at enhancing efforts to promote universal implementation of IMO instruments. - 3.2 This procedure is intended to assist the identification and assessment of capacity-building implications in the following cases: - .1 when the Committee has accepted a proposal for an output and/or on approval by the Committee of a new instrument; - .2 during implementation of new instruments or amended instruments; and - .3 during the scheduling of capacity-building measures or activities. - 3.3 This procedure applies to the FAL Committee and constitutes a specific implementation response to resolution A.998(25). - 3.4 This procedure aims at: - .1 promoting universal ratification and compliance with newly adopted IMO instruments: - .2 improving the level and quality of implementation of new and/or amended instruments; and - .3 promoting as far as possible a balanced level of implementation of new instruments.
+- 3.1 The purpose of this procedure is to give effect to resolution A.998(25) aimed at enhancing efforts to promote universal implementation of IMO instruments. - 3.2 This procedure is intended to assist in the identification and assessment of capacity-building implications in the following cases: - .1 when the Committee has accepted a proposal for an output and/or on approval by the Committee of a new instrument; - .2 during implementation of new instruments or amended instruments; and - .3 during the scheduling of capacity-building measures or activities. - 3.3 These procedures apply to the committees of the Organization and they constitute a specific implementation response to resolution A.998(25). - 3.4 The procedures aim at: - .1 promoting universal ratification and compliance with newly adopted IMO instruments: - .2 improving the level and quality of implementation of new and/or amended instruments: and - .3 promoting as far as possible a balanced level of implementation of new instruments.